DitoHI/restapi-typescript/README.md

 - routes: define routes with the same path `/history` with the differentiated of routing method

 ### Prerequisites
-This sample project run on private environment.
+This sample project runs on private environment.
 It is made to protect the privacy of maintainer.
-You just can change the `process.env` in this project to your static environment
+You just can change the variable `process.env` in this project to your static environment

 ### Examples
 This is the examples of histories data in json